PesarQomarBaz/alien-world-mission-info/README.md

 # alien-world-mission-info

-this code receives . how many tim reward to date total
+this code receives . how many tlm reward to date total

 you need to install web3js